spkdroid/Content-Spam-Analyzer/README.md

 # Content-Spam-Analyzer

-<h4>Content Spam Analyzer is a tool that rates a web page based on following attributes</h4>
+<h4>Content Spam Analyzer is a simple feature extraction tool that can be used on an HTML page to rate it spam or normal page</h4>

+The feature extracted are
 1) Word Count <br>
 2) Number of Anchor Tags<br>
 3) Visibility Ratio<br>